 - Uncontrolled symptoms — pain, dyspnea, depression, fatigue, etc. – despite optimal medical management

-- Functional decline — unexplained weight loss, loss of mobility, frequent falls, skin breakdown, etc.
+- Functional decline, including unexplained weight loss, loss of mobility, frequent falls, skin breakdown, etc.

 - A permanent feeding tube is being considered

-If you believe your loved one may be ready for palliative care, call us at 931-910-2722.
-We can provide a consultation without obligation and arrange for an assessment by a medical director or a nurse with specialized training.
+If you believe your loved one may be ready for palliative care, call us for a no-obligation consultation.
+We can arrange for an assessment by a medical director or a nurse with specialized training.

 Visit our palliative care page for locations or more information.